dryaf/templates/README.md

 ### Chi

-The integrations/chi package provides a renderer compatible with the chi router, which uses the standard http.Handler interface. code
+The `integrations/chi` package provides a renderer compatible with the `chi` router, which uses the standard `http.Handler` interface.

 ```go
 package main